thecoderfinder/Spectating-mod/README.md

 warning if the mod doesn't work, click this YouTube link and try this YouTube link is not out yet it will be out around 12:55
+## the gorilla tag version
+if you don't know what I mean, I mean, what was the DLL updated so it can work

+2024 Christmas update liv come out